-If you’re going to have an online course, you need a mailing list – period.
+If you’re going to have an online course, you need a mailing list – period (watch my free MailChimp tutorial here).
 It’s what will sell your course the most effectively and makes it easy to stay in touch with current students.

 MailChimp is the easiest newsletter service to use and integrates with RestrictContentPro if you use MC4WP (20% discount using this link).
 If you only are going to a single signup form, you can even use MC4WP for free.

 MC4WP is a useful plugin regardless for every WordPress website because it lets you update subscribers as they sign up for or do different tasks.
 What I mean by that is, a typical MailChimp form won’t allow a current subscriber to signup for your webinar or free email series since they’re already on your list.
 But with MC4WP, you can update existing subscribers and keep them on your list but give them what they continue to sign up for.